 Don’t forget the small talk

 At conferences, the purpose of a conversation is not to kill time, but to grow a connection.
 Studies show that the first seven to nine seconds of an interaction are where true connections are made.
 If you earn your listener’s interest during that time, people will be more likely to engage further and remember you afterward.
 Beyond the introduction, the best way to make an impression is to bond over something in common or tell a relatable story.
-But remember, a conversation should be a give-and-take exchange, not a one-sided indulgence.
+But remember, a human connection should be a give-and-take exchange, not a one-sided indulgence.

-Get the most of chats
+Get the most out of chats

 Most virtual conferences will offer a chat feature during sessions.
 This can be tremendously helpful in a large group setting because it gives everyone a chance to contribute to the conversation, ask a question, or make a meaningful comment.
 It also gives you the opportunity to discover fellow attendees that are worth getting to know based on their questions, comments, or how they contribute to the conversation.
 The chat can also be a great resource for the speaker to include additional information or expand upon a topic that was only touched on during the presentation.